Team-Kujira/pond/README.md

 #### Contracts

-Pond instantiates all contracts from the `deployer` account, which also is set as the owner by default.
+Pond instantiates all contracts from the `deployer` account.

 To speed up the deployments, Pond handles contracts in batches which combine all instantiations into a single transaction: